 (e) The record of the proceedings resulting in a conviction, including a transcript of the testimony in those proceedings, may be received in evidence.

 (f) Any other provision of law setting forth a procedure for the suspension or revocation of a license or endorsement issued by the department shall not apply to proceedings conducted pursuant to this section.

 B P 11522

 A person whose license has been revoked or suspended may petition the agency for reinstatement or reduction of penalty after a period of not less than one year has elapsed from the effective date of the decision or from the date of the denial of a similar petition.
-The agency shall give notice to the Attorney General of the filing of the petition and the Attorney General and the petitioner shall be afforded an opportunity to present either oral or written argument before the agency itself.
+The agency shall give notice to the criminal defense Attorney General of the filing of the petition and the DUI Attorney General and the petitioner shall be afforded an opportunity to present either oral or written argument before the agency itself.
 The agency itself shall decide the petition, and the decision shall include the reasons therefor, and any terms and conditions that the agency reasonably deems appropriate to impose as a condition of reinstatement.
 This section shall not apply if the statutes dealing with the particular agency contain different provisions for reinstatement or reduction of penalty.

 We make every endeavor to avoid a criminal conviction that could lead to a disciplinary action; but if that is not possible, we will guide you in the best way possible to mitigate any damage to your licensing and your livelihood.

 I would like to take a moment to commend Mr. Alan Castillo on his recent performance with my criminal case.
 As anyone who is on the stand facing criminal (...)